ibm-cloud-docs/openwhisk/prep.md

 ### Packaging Go code with vendor libraries
 {: #prep_go_vendor}

 You can include dependencies by populating a `vendor` directory inside the source `zip` archive when you compile the Go files.
-The `vendor` directory does not work at the top level.
+The `vendor` directory does not work at the top-level.
 You must place the `vendor` directory within `src/` and inside a package directory.
 {: shortdesc}

-Example log package `logrus` in a `hello.go` app:
+Example log package `logrus` in a `hello.go` app.

 ```go
 package hello